laszlocph/website/Mastering-test-environments-with-Docker.md

 ## Running a stack remotely

 First, let's create a remote environment with an other Docker tool.
-Docker Machine allows me to provision easily a VM with Docker Engine installed be that locally with VirtualBox or remotely on Amazon AWS or Azure.
+Docker Machine allows me to provision easily a VM with Docker Engine installed, be that locally with VirtualBox or remotely on Amazon AWS or Azure.

 <pre>
 docker-machine create --driver virtualbox composeHost
 </pre>

 Docker Machine - just like Vagrant - pulls in an image and launches a VM in Virtualbox and also provides convenience methods to operate the VM.

-Notable commands are
+Notable commands are:

 * docker-machine ls
 * docker-machine ssh <VM name>